ubirch/ubirch-web-ui/README.md

 The devapp scans the network for apps on port 4100 and lists them if found some.

+## Deployment

+###

+Call:

+    ionic build --prod

+The code will be generated to folder:

+    /www

 ## ubirch 2.0 central login realm